exasol/tutorials/tls/doc/tls_with_exasol.md

 ##### Cluster Nodes and Truststores

 Exasol distributes work across cluster nodes.
-While that is what you want of a performance database, it also means that the import can and will run on any of the data nodes in the cluster.
-So installing the certificates properly for an import means you need to install them on **all** cluster nodes.
+While this is desirable for a high-performance database, it also means that an import can run on any of the data nodes in the cluster.
+Therefore, installing certificates properly for an import requires installing them on **all** cluster nodes.

 There are several ways to achieve this.